MSc Social Work Research

 More about tuition fees, living costs and financial support.

-Potential employers include local or central government departments, voluntary or charitable organisations, national or international non-governmental organisations, or global institutions such as the United Nations.
+Potential employers include local or central government departments; voluntary or charitable organisations; national or international non-governmental organisations; and global institutions such as the United Nations.

-Alternatively, our MSc provides students with the core training to further their career in academic research with a PhD in Social Work.
+Alternatively, the programme provides students with the core training to further their career in academic research with a PhD in Social Work.